bhmsgame06/BFCTool/README.md

 save
 ```

-BFCTool.pim file has been saved to 10.bfc.
+PITR.pim file has been saved to 10.bfc.
 Congrats!

 # Conclusion